mfalfafa/postgreSQL-Webserver/Readme.txt

    https://www.heidisql.com/download.php
    Download Adminer File at :
    https://www.adminer.org/en/
-2. Download Adminer PHP file at : https://www.adminer.org/en/phpmyadmin/
-3. Put Adminer PHP File to ./xampp/htdocs/"adminer_file.php".
+2. Put Adminer PHP File to ./xampp/htdocs/"adminer_file.php".
-4. Open XAMPP Control Panel and start Apache Server.
+3. Open XAMPP Control Panel and start Apache Server.
-5. Run Adminer PHP file in browser using the following url : https://localhost/adminer_file.php
+4. Run Adminer PHP file in browser using the following url : https://localhost/adminer_file.php
-6. Select PostgreSQL in Adminer page and Login using username "postgres" and password that you have entered while installing PostgreSQL.
+5. Select PostgreSQL in Adminer page and Login using username "postgres" and password that you have entered while installing PostgreSQL.
-7. You are ready to create a new database in PostgreSQL now using Adminer Page.
+6. You are ready to create a new database in PostgreSQL now using Adminer Page.
-8. After create database on Adminer, you can remote that database using HeidiSql by using the following actions :
+7. After create database on Adminer, you can remote that database using HeidiSql by using the following actions :
    * Open heidisql
    * Fill Network type with "PostgreSQL"
    * Fill Hostname with "localhost"